About This Chapter

 26. Heat of Vaporization: Definition & Equation

-In this lesson, you will learn about the heat required to transform a liquid to its gas phase.
-Specifically, we will explore the factors affecting heat of vaporization, including how to estimate it and how it changes between different substances.
+In this lesson, you'll learn about the heat required to transform a liquid to its gas phase.
+Specifically, we'll explore the factors affecting heat of vaporization, including how to estimate it and how it changes between different substances.

 27. Inertial Frame of Reference: Definition & Example